LightWare-Optoelectronics/LW316-docs/command_detail.md

 ---
 ## 70. Median filter size

 The median filter is used to find the average distance while rejecting outliers.
 The size determines how many distance samples are used to find the average.
 A larger filter size results in a more consistent output at the expense of immediate accuracy.
-The filter operates independantly for each beam.
+The filter operates independently for each beam.

 - Min: `3`
 - Max: `32`